There are so many amazing things to do in Mexico.

 Cities are where so many of the country’s people live.
-Mexico City has over 20 million residents, 1.5 million people live in Guadalajara, and just over 1 million people call Monterrey home.
+Mexico City has over 20 million residents.
+1.5 million people live in Guadalajara.
+Just over 1 million people call Monterrey home.

-For me, that means this is where you find the cultural centers, food from around the country in one place, and lots of people to talk to.
+For me, that means this is where you find the cultural centers.
+This is home to food from around the country and lots of people to talk to.

 Mexico City is of course number one on the list of best cities to visit in Mexico in my personal opinion

 There are so many great activities in CDMX to keep pretty much anyone busy.